SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-error-handling.md

     cx_version: n/a
 ---

-SSR Error Handling functionality provides the missing behavior to how Angular engine handles errors during rendering pages on the server.
+SSR Error Handling functionality provides the missing behavior to how Angular engine handles errors during rendering pages on the server (see Angular Github [#33642](https://github.com/angular/angular/issues/33642)).
 It ensures the Spartacus application reacts on the encountered errors by providing default set of tools to handle them and, at the same time, giving a possibility to customize the experience.
 This feature is crucial for the SEO of the page and the overall UX.

+**Note:** Unfortunately, Angular SSR by default _ignores all errors happening during the rendering_ besides 2 edge cases:
+- errors in `APP_INITIALIZER` hooks
-**Note:** Angular SSR by default doesn't ignore an error only if occurred in the APP_INITIALIZER or synchronous bootstrap of the root component.
+- synchronous error during the bootstrap of the root component.

-New Spartacus apps created since v2211.29, have the SSR Error Handling enabled by default.
+New Spartacus apps created since v2211.29, have the SSR Error Handling enabled by default, which addresses the limitations of OOTB Angular SSR.

 If your Spartacus app was created before v2211.29, to benefit from all aspects of SSR error handling, you must do the following:
 - Enable `propagateErrorsToServer` feature toggle to start propagating to the ExpressJS server the errors caught during server-side rendering, where eventually they will be properly handled.
 For more information, see [Propagating Errors To The Server](#propagating-errors-to-the-server).